 As a manufacturer of CNC-machined and injection-molded custom parts, we are required to meet certain regulatory standards, including International Organization for Standardization, or ISO, 9001:2008 for our manufacturing facilities in Minnesota.
 In North Carolina, we are required to meet ISO 9001:2008 standards for our plastics manufacturing and AS9100 standards for our metals manufacturing.
+We are also able to meet regulatory standards ISO 9001:2008 at our manufacturing facilities in Feldkirchen, Germany, Eschenlohe, Germany and Rusko, Finland.
+We also meet regulatory standard ISO 13485 at our manufacturing facility in Eschenlohe, Germany.
 If any regulatory inspection reveals that we are not in compliance with applicable standards, regulators may take action against us, including issuing a warning letter, imposing fines on us, requiring a recall of the parts we manufactured or closing our manufacturing facilities.
 If any of these actions were to occur, it could harm our reputation as well as our business, financial condition and operating results.
 In addition, we may need to obtain additional certifications in the future and there are no guarantees we would be able to do so on a timely basis, if at all.
 Moreover, obtaining and maintaining required regulatory certifications can be costly and divert management's attention.